From the Harford County Health Department:

 3. Once teeth come in, begin brushing your child’s teeth with fluoride toothpaste twice a day.
 A ricesize amount of toothpaste should be used for children under age 3 and a pea-size amount should be used for children age 3 and older.
 Fluoride prevents cavities!
 Children need brushing supervision until at least 7-8 years of age.

 ?
 Your drinking water can be tested to determine if the amount of fluoride it contains is too low to prevent tooth decay.
 If it is too low, your child may need fluoride supplements so speak to your child’s dentist or pediatrician.
 If you need more information about tooth decay, then visit this site.

-The Health Department’s Dental Clinic, located at 2204 Hanson Road in the Edgewood Plaza Shopping Center in Edgewood, provides dental care to children ages 1 – 20 who are enrolled in the Maryland Children’s Health Program (MCHP) and to pregnant women on MCHP.
+The Health Department’s dental office, located at 2204 Hanson Road in the Edgewood Plaza Shopping Center in Edgewood, provides dental care to children ages 1 – 20 who are enrolled in the Maryland Children’s Health Program (MCHP) and to pregnant women on MCHP.
 The clinic offers general and preventive dental care including cleanings, dental examinations, fluoride treatments, fillings, and sealants.

 The Health Department also operates a Dental Outreach Program that is supported by grants from the Maryland Department of Health’s Office of Oral Health.
 The Outreach Program includes two schoolbased dental programs in Harford County Schools (a dental screening program for pre-kindergarten and kindergarten children and a dental sealant program for 2nd and 3rd-grade children) and a WIC-based dental screening program for pregnant women, mothers, and children at all three WIC sites located in Harford and Cecil counties.